Multi-Factor Authentication (MFA)

 How does multi-factor authentication work?

 MFA works by requiring additional verification information (known as factors).
 Users can't log in using only user names and passwords.
 They must provide further proof of identity, such as face recognition or text message notifications.

 Auth0 supports a variety of MFA factors, including:

 To learn how to enable MFA, read Enable Multi-Factor Authentication.

-You can also use Auth0 Rules to customize your MFA flow.
+You can also use Auth0 Actions to customize your MFA flow.
 You can require MFA only in specific circumstances or force use of a particular factor.